The Story Room

 The best the Vipers had done during Te’o’s 11 years with the team, though, was breaking into the round of 16 at various levels of national competition.
 But finally, 16 years after the club was created, and having ascended to the highest division of club rugby in the United States, everything seemed to be coming together for a championship season.

 In 2024, the Vipers went undefeated in Rocky Mountain Rugby league play and swept the Gulf Coast Super Regional, earning a spot in the USA Club Rugby Division 1 semifinals.
-After a commanding win in the semis, the opportunity to take the national title was finally within reach.
+After a commanding win in the semis, the opportunity to take the national title was finally in reach.

 But that’s where their momentum stalled out.